hyperledger-archives/sawtooth-core/docs/source/community/contributing.rst

 * Ensure that the unit and integration tests run successfully.
 Run both of these tests with ``./bin/run_tests``
 * Check that the lint tests pass by running ``./bin/run_lint -s master``.
-  Note that this command does not produce output on success

 **Pull Request Guidelines**